btleffler/node-file-list/README.md

 file-list.startServer();
 ```

 The ``startServer`` method also accepts a parameter to define the root directory of that instance.
-If you leave it out, it will default to the default you set from the command line, or the current working directory.
+If you leave it out, it will default to the current working directory.

 # LICENSE - MIT
 Copyright (c) 2013 Benjamin Leffler